Climate change conspiracies are spreading rapidly during UN's COP26 event

 The following are some of the unfounded or otherwise dubious ideas related to climate change that have circulated online ahead of the UN's COP26 event.

-In October 2020 an opinion piece called "Avoiding a Climate Lockdown" that appeared on Project Syndicate, a respected nonprofit media organization that provides commentary and analysis on current affairs, was linked to by roughy 3,500 accounts, 498 of which appeared to be bots and another 49 seemingly linked to influencers.
+In October 2020 an opinion piece called "Avoiding a Climate Lockdown" that appeared on Project Syndicate, a respected nonprofit media organization that provides commentary and analysis on current affairs, was linked to roughly 3,500 accounts — 498 of which appeared to be bots, and another 49 of which were seemingly linked to influencers.

-"In a lot of ways, the pandemic primed social media users to be more accepting of conspiracies," Khaled said.
-"It makes sense that this audience would be used as a springboard for related conspiracy theories."
+"It makes sense that this audience would be used as a springboard for related conspiracy theories," Khaled said.
+"In a lot of ways," he noted, "the pandemic primed social media users to be more accepting of conspiracies."

-Conspiracy: Cryptocurrency is not power hungry and regulating it is an authoritarian takeover attempt
+Conspiracy: Cryptocurrency is "carbon-neutral" and regulating it is an authoritarian takeover attempt

 In early June, Senator Elizabeth Warren called for policies that reduce the impact of "environmentally wasteful cryptocurrencies."
 This provoked a slew of misleading posts that dismissed the well-documented environmental concerns about the energy required to mine bitcoin and branded the Massachusetts Democrats an "authoritarian."
 While the true energy cost of crypto-mining is nuanced, according to Blackbird, many of the social media posts stated that producing cryptocurrency is a "carbon-neutral process" and implied the economic benefits of digital money outweigh the negative environmental impact.